tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/用户指南/配置管理/访问控制/鉴权配置/TypeD_intl_en.md

 + All files except those in a specified type need to be authenticated.
 + Only files in a specified type need to be authenticated.

-## Notes:
+## Notes
 **Cache hit rate**
 If you have enabled the TypeD authentication mode for a domain name, the access URL will carry the authentication parameter.
-When a CDN node caches the resource, it will automatically ignore the corresponding parameter and thus not affect the cache hit rate.
+When a CDN node caches the resource, it will automatically ignore the corresponding parameter and thus will not affect the cache hit rate.
 >!As the corresponding parameter will be automatically ignored after the configuration, i.e., the configured authentication and timestamp parameters will be filtered, the cache keys of the files to be authenticated will be affected, and the priority here is higher than the cache key rules in **Cache Configuration** -> **Cache Key Rule Configuration**.
-For example, the TypeD configuration here is as: "Authentication Parameter: `sigh`"; "Timestamp Parameter: `t`"; "Authentication Scope: `jpg`"; then the `sign` and `t` parameters will be automatically filtered for JPG files even though the configuration is as "All Files: Not filter" in **Cache Configuration** -> **Cache Key Rule Configuration**.
+For example, the TypeD configuration here is as: "Authentication Parameter: `sigh`"; "Timestamp Parameter: `t`"; "Authentication Scope: `jpg`"; then the `sign` and `t` parameters will be automatically filtered for JPG files even though the configuration is as "All Files: Do Not Filter" in **Cache Configuration** -> **Cache Key Rule Configuration**.

 **Origin-pull policy**
 The access format of a domain name with TypeD authentication mode enabled is as follows: